Activation-Guided Local Editing for Jailbreaking Attacks: Methodology

 Our editing strategy begins by identifying tokens critical to the model's safety judgment using attention scores.
 We quantify the importance of each token $t_i$ with an attention score $A_i$ (see Appendix \ref{append:attn_cal} for calculation details), calculated as:

-where $q^{(1,h)}_N$ and $k^{(1,h)}_i$ are the query vector of the last token and the key vector of the $i$-th token in the $h$-th head of the first layer, respectively. $d_{k}$ represents the dimension of the key vectors.
-We select the top-p tokens with the highest attention scores to form the target set for editing ($\mathcal{T}_{\text{p}}$).
+where $\alpha_{N, i}^{(1, h)}$ denotes the post-softmax attention weight from the last token (query) to the $i$-th token (key) in the $h$-th head of the first layer.
+We select the top-p tokens with the highest attention scores to form the target set for editing.

-For each target token $t_i \in \mathcal{T}_{\text{p}}$, we generate a set of candidate synonyms $\mathcal{C}(t_i)$.
-Our goal is to select an optimal substitute $t'_i$ that minimizes the refusal propensity of the resulting hidden state $h'(t')$, as evaluated by our classifier.
+For each target token $\mathbf{x}_i$ at index $i \in \mathcal{T}_p$, we generate a set of candidate synonyms $\mathcal{C}\left(\mathbf{x}_i\right)$.
+Our goal is to select an optimal substitute $\mathbf{x}_i^*$ that minimizes the refusal propensity.
+Let $\mathbf{x}_t'$ denote the input sequence where the token at position $i$ is replaced by candidate $t$.
 Additionally, to prevent excessive semantic drift during the editing process, we impose a semantic similarity constraint.
 An edit is discarded if the cosine similarity between the embedding of the modified prompt and that of the original query falls below a predefined threshold $\tau$.
 We formalize this optimization objective as:

-where $\mathcal{L}_{\text{sub}}(t')$ is the substitution loss defined as:
+where $\mathcal{L}_{\text{sub}}(\mathbf{x}')$ is the substitution loss defined as:

-where $z_{\text{ref}}(\cdot)$ and $z_{\text{acc}}(\cdot)$ are the raw ``refusal'' and ``non-refusal'' logits from our MLP classifier.
-This loss function, equivalent to $\text{softplus}(z_{\text{ref}} - z_{\text{acc}})$, gently guides the hidden state towards our desired direction by minimizing the difference between the two logits.
+where $z_{\text{ref}}(h(\mathbf{x}'))$ and $z_{\text{acc}}(h(\mathbf{x}'))$ denote the raw logits for the ``refusal'' and ``non-refusal'' classes, respectively, computed from the final hidden state of the modified sequence $\mathbf{x}'$.
+This loss function guides the model's internal representation away from the refusal boundary by minimizing the margin between these two logits.
 We use the raw logits from the classifier (i.e., values before the softmax function), as they provide a smoother and more informative gradient, and avoid the numerical saturation that can impede optimization.
-This process is applied to all tokens in $\mathcal{T}_{\text{p}}$ to complete the substitution of highly influential tokens.
+This process is applied to all tokens in the candidate positions to complete the substitution.